Witch-cult hypothesis: Carlo Ginzburg and the benandanti

 From the 1960s Carlo Ginzburg documented the beliefs of a number of early modern groups of sorcerers, seers and healers.
-He claimed they were rooted in pre-Christian paganism, and credited Murray with a "correct intuition" in identifying the remnants of a pre-Christian 'religion of Diana', and in believing that witch-trial testimonies did at times represent actual or perceived experiences.
+He wrote they were rooted in pre-Christian paganism, and credited Murray with a "correct intuition" in identifying the remnants of a pre-Christian 'religion of Diana', and in believing that witch-trial testimonies did at times represent actual or perceived experiences.

-In the original Italian preface to I benandanti, published in 1966, Ginzburg discussed the work of Murray, claiming that although it contained "a kernel of truth", it had been "formulated in a wholly uncritical way", containing "serious defects".
+In the original Italian preface to I benandanti, published in 1966, Ginzburg discussed the work of Murray, writing that although it contained "a kernel of truth", it had been "formulated in a wholly uncritical way", containing "serious defects".
 With the complete academic rejection of Murray's theories in the 1970s, Ginzburg attempted to clarify his work's relationship to Murray's Witch-Cult theory in his "Preface to the English Edition", written in 1982.
 Here, he expressly stated that "Murray, in fact, asserted: (a) that witchcraft had its roots in an ancient fertility cult, and (b) that the sabbat described in the witchcraft trials referred to gatherings which had actually taken place.
 What my work really demonstrated, even if unintentionally, was simply the first point."
 He added that although he rejected her ideas, there was a "kernel of truth" in Murray's thesis.